HL7/cgm/input/pagecontent/index.md

    a.
 Scheduled Submission Interval: Based on the standing order obtained from the submission preferences, the Submitter initiates scheduled submissions of CGM data at the specified intervals.

    b.
-Manual Trigger: The Submitter may also support manual triggers, such as an in-app button, allowing users to initiate on-demand submissions of CGM data.
+One-Time Orders: The Submitter may also support manual triggers, such as an in-app button, allowing users to initiate on-demand submissions of CGM data.

 5. **Prepare FHIR Bundle**: When a submission is triggered (either scheduled or manual), the Data Submitter prepares a FHIR Bundle containing the relevant CGM data, conforming to the specified profiles and requirements.